-Many academic papers follow the same organizational structure, which can be found here, but keep in mind that this format may not always be suitable for your document.
+Many academic papers follow the same organizational structure or outline, but keep in mind that this format may not always be suitable for your document.
 No matter the assignment, a great first step in revising your paper for organization is to re-read it.
 As you read, ask yourself these questions:

 Do you need to:

 - Delete material?

 - Insert transitions to connect sections of the paper to the thesis?

 After you have re-read your paper while keeping the above questions in mind, you might think you have sufficiently reorganized your paper.
 However, if you still are unsure about the document and think you could make further revisions, here are a few techniques to try out that may help you reorganize.

 One of the beginning steps in the writing process is to create an outline.
 However, creating an outline can be useful even after you have already written your paper.
 To create the reverse outline, first, read the paper and write short descriptions that describe each paragraph in the margins next to each paragraph.
 Next, transfer these short descriptions onto a new sheet of paper, making sure to list them in the original order of your paper.
 Then you can step back and decide if the paragraphs move in a logical order, or rearrange them until you are satisfied.

 You can also take a printed copy of your paper, cut apart all of the paragraphs, and mix them up.
 Next, put them in the right order.
 If you find that the new order does not match up with the order of the original document, you should consider changing the order of your paragraphs.
 If you are not sure where a paragraph goes, consider revising or removing it.
 This activity should provide you better insight into whether you need to move or delete a paragraph, or if you need to add sentences to ensure you have strong paragraphs.